 Research does not automatically lead to inventions, and inventions do not automatically lead to products.
-Fundamental research on plants’ ability to use amino acids for their growth has reached great depth, all the way to the detailed understanding of molecular mechanisms involved.
-However, the idea that this knowledge could help did not occur until we faced a problem.
+Fundamental research on plants’ ability to use amino acids for their growth has reached great depth, including detailed understanding of molecular mechanisms involved.
+However, the understanding that this knowledge was useful did not occur until a customer faced a problem.
 The problem in many plant cultivation systems is that the rate of inorganic nitrogen leaching from pots and soil beds outstrips the rate of uptake.
-Once out of reach, the window for beneficial plant responses closes and a door to environmental risk is opened.
+Once the nitrogen is out of reach, the window for beneficial plant responses closes and a door to environmental risk is opened.

-“Nutrition that is bound but at the same time is available for uptake: it may sound implausible but many experiments have shown that it works.”
+“Nutrition that is bound but at the same time available for uptake: it sounds implausible but experience tells us that it works.”

-We discovered that a number of amino acids are taken up much faster than others by the roots of plants.
-These amino acids – arginine and lysine – also have the peculiarity that they adhere to soil particles instead of remaining mobile in the soil solution like many other forms of nutrients.
-Nutrition that is bound but at the same time is available for uptake: it sound implausible but many experiments have shown that it works.
-And the result is that when we provide nitrogen in the form of arginine and lysine, it ends up in the right place – in the plant.
+We discovered that plant roots take up the amino acids arginine and lysine much faster than other.
+Capable root systems are formed supplying the plant with nutrients and water increasing stress-tolerance and growth.
+Arginine and lysine have the peculiarity of adhering to soil particles instead of remaining mobile in the soil like many other forms of nutrients.
+Nutrition that is bound but at the same time available for uptake: it sounds implausible, but experience tells us that it works.
+The result?
+When arginine and lysine provide the nitrogen, it ends up in the right place – in the plant.